zzsfornlp/zzsfornlp.github.io/misc.md

 ### Codes and Softwares

+* **MyLM-MyAG**: My LM and Agent implementations. [[code]](https://github.com/zzsfornlp/MyLM-MyAG/) <br>
+(Ongoing) This is a simple framework for a minimal example of LM and Agent implementations.
+Hopefully this can provide some simple examples of implementing LM and agent systems.

 * **ZMSP**: The `Mingled Strucutured Predictor`. [[code]](https://github.com/zzsfornlp/zmsp) <br>
 This repo currently contains the implementation of several neural dependency parsers (both graph-based and transition-based ones), semantic role labelers, as well as a simple event extraction system.